smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - `UpkeepPerformed`: Report successfully performed for an upkeep (for log triggers `(upkeepID, logIdentifier)`)
-- `StateUpkeep`: Report was stale and the upkeep was already performed
+- `StaleUpkeep`: Report was stale and the upkeep was already performed
     - For conditionals this happens when an upkeep is tried to be performed on a checkBockNumber which is older than the last perform block (Stale check).
     - For log triggers this happens when the particular (upkeepID, logIdentifier) has been performed before already
 - `InsufficientFunds`: Emitted when pre upkeep execution when not enough funds are found on chain for the execution.
 Funds check is done in checkPipeline, but actual funds required on chain at execution time can change, e.g. to gas price changes / link price changes.
 In such cases upkeep is not performed or charged.
 These reports should really be an edge case, on chain we have a multiplier during checkPipeline to overestimate funds before even attempting an upkeep.